-Here’s my list of the top things you need to consider when you’re deciding how to choose a Wedding Photographer – you know, things like “how much does a wedding photographer cost ?”.
+Here’s my list of the top things you need to consider when you’re deciding how to choose a Wedding Photographer – the questions to ask when you’re looking for a Wedding Photographer.
 Quite a long post, but I hope you will find it useful.

 Yes, I know some of them are obvious, but it might help to have them all listed in the one place.
 You will also notice that cost is not number one !
 Yes, of course it’s important, but there are other things to consider as well.